hammerheim-game/hammerheim-rules/3-equipment.md

 Repeater Bolt Thrower at haft his movement, two crewmembers can move it at their full movement.
-Save Modifier: Repeater Bolt Thrower are even better at penetrating armour than their Strength 5 suggests.
-A warrior wounded by a Repeater Bolt Thrower must make his armour save with a -2 modifier.
+Save Modifier: Repeater Bolt Thrower are even better at penetrating armor than their Strength 5 suggests.
+A warrior wounded by a Repeater Bolt Thrower must make his armor save with a -2 modifier.

 ### Repeater Crossbow